mofrim/mofrim.github.io/content/about.md

 Hi hi 👋

-This is page is about me, *mofrim*.
+This page is about me, *mofrim*.

-ATM i study software development, officially at 42 Programming School in Wolfsburg / Germany and a lot more at home, on a train, somewhere else using all wonderful free ressource the internet offers, whenever i can.
+For the last 2-3 years i have been studying software development, officially at 42 Programming School in Wolfsburg / Germany and a lot more at home, on a train, somewhere else, using all the wonderful free resources the internet has to offer, whenever i can.

-May main interests / Skills are:
+My main interests / skills are:

 - OpenSource Software / FreeSoftware Movement
 - C / C++ (in the future Rust), Python, Linux system programming
 - Webdev (Typescript, React, FastAPI, C++ backends)
-- DevOps (NixOS, Ansible, Docker, CI/CD)
+- DevOps (NixOS, Ansible, Docker)
 - Cyber-Security
-- Math (yes, i am still trying to finish my BSc along the way ;)
+- Math (yes, i am still trying to finish my BSc along the way 🤪)

 ...and guess what?
 I also like doing quite some things that are not at all related to computers, like rock climbing, mountaineering 🏔️, ski touring ⛷ ;)